How Long to Proof Sourdough in the Fridge (+ Tips)

 • Find your own sweet spot by experimenting with different cold retard timeframes.
 If I’ve learned anything about sourdough, it’s that everyone’s environment is different.

 • If you’re sensitive to gluten, push the cold retard as long as you can.
 I’d recommend trying to let it rest for up to three days, or 72 hours.
+While there is no scientific proof that an extended cold proof helps with gluten sensitivity, there is a TON of anecdotal evidence.
+We just need the research to back it up.

 Sourdough dough after shaping, ready to be covered and put in the fridge